AlphaFold: AlphaFold 2 (2020)

 The 2020 version of the program (AlphaFold 2, 2020) is significantly different from the original version that won CASP 13 in 2018, according to the team at DeepMind.

 AlphaFold 1 used a number of separately trained modules to produce a guide potential, which was then combined with a physics-based energy potential.
 AlphaFold 2 replaced this with a system of interconnected sub-networks, forming a single, differentiable, end-to-end model based on pattern recognition.
 This model was trained in an integrated manner.
 After the neural network's prediction converges, a final refinement step applies local physical constraints using energy minimization based on the AMBER force field.
 This step only slightly adjusts the predicted structure.

 A key part of the 2020 system are two modules, believed to be based on a transformer design, which are used to progressively refine a vector of information for each relationship (or "edge" in graph-theory terminology) between an amino acid residue of the protein and another amino acid residue (these relationships are represented by the array shown in green); and between each amino acid position and each different sequences in the input sequence alignment (these relationships are represented by the array shown in red).
-Internally these refinement transformations contain layers that have the effect of bringing relevant data together and filtering out irrelevant data (the "attention mechanism") for these relationships, in a context-dependent way, learnt from training data.
+Internally these refinement transformations contain layers that have the effect of bringing relevant data together and filtering out irrelevant data (the "attention mechanism") for these relationships, in a context-dependent way, learned from training data.
 These transformations are iterated, the updated information output by one step becoming the input of the next, with the sharpened residue/residue information feeding into the update of the residue/sequence information, and then the improved residue/sequence information feeding into the update of the residue/residue information.
 As the iteration progresses, according to one report, the "attention algorithm ... mimics the way a person might assemble a jigsaw puzzle: first connecting pieces in small clumps—in this case clusters of amino acids—and then searching for ways to join the clumps in a larger whole."

 The output of these iterations then informs the final structure prediction module, which also uses transformers, and is itself then iterated.
 In an example presented by DeepMind, the structure prediction module achieved a correct topology for the target protein on its first iteration, scored as having a GDT_TS of 78, but with a large number (90%) of stereochemical violations – i.e. unphysical bond angles or lengths.
 With subsequent iterations the number of stereochemical violations fell.
 By the third iteration the GDT_TS of the prediction was approaching 90, and by the eighth iteration the number of stereochemical violations was approaching zero.

 The training data was originally restricted to single peptide chains.
 However, the October 2021 update, named AlphaFold-Multimer, included protein complexes in its training data.
 DeepMind stated this update succeeded about 70% of the time at accurately predicting protein-protein interactions.